 A market economy is very similar to a free market.
 The government does not control vital resources, valuable goods or any other major segment of the economy.
 In this way, organizations run by the people determine how the economy runs, how supply is generated, what demands are necessary, etc.

 Capitalism And Socialism: No truly free market economy exists in the world.
 For example, while America is a capitalist nation, our government still regulates (or attempts to regulate) fair trade, government programs, moral business, monopolies, etc. etc. The advantage to capitalism is you can have an explosive economy that is very well controlled and relatively safe.
 This would be contrasted to socialism, in which the government (like a command economy) controls and owns the most profitable and vital industries but allows the rest of the market to operate freely; that is, price is allowed to fluctuate freely based on supply and demand.
-If you want to know how the global economy works and the role you play in it, check out this sweet class on Economics Without Boundaries.

 Market Economy And Politics: Arguably the biggest advantage to a market economy (at least, outside of economic benefits) is the separation of the market and the government.
 This prevents the government from becoming too powerful, too controlling and too similar to the governments of the world that oppress their people while living lavishly on controlled resources.
 In the same way that separation of church and state has been to vital to America’s social success, so has a separation of market and state been vital to our economic success.
 Yes, there is something wary about a system which to be successful must foster constant growth, but as a result progress and innovation have occurred at such incredible rates as to affect the way the world economy functions.